embeddedTS/buildroot-ts/README.md

 ### ts7250v3_defconfig
 * Supports TS-7250-V3 and TS-7100 devices
-* Generates a minimal Linux with hardware support
+* Generates a minimal Linux with hardware support (based on 5.10 kernel)
 * Outputs `rootfs.tar.gz` which can be written to any boot device for the platform: USB, eMMC, etc.

 Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):